calvin-mcd/QAZISOKLEWTFBBQ/README.md

 The board is a qaz-like pcb in hhkb-style that supports ISO enter & one rotary encoder.
 This is a simple pcb design using the micro controller [rp2040-zero](https://www.waveshare.com/rp2040-zero.htm) that supports both throughhole and smd diodes.

+The pcb is designed to be used plateless and supports both hull-style and vault-like mounting.

 ## Layout

 ![](https://github.com/calvin-mcd/QAZISOKLEWTFBBQ/blob/main/Images/KLE.png)